How to Recreate Reddit with Dgraph and Vue.js

 Prefix Type t1_ Comment t2_ Account t3_ Link t4_ Message t5_ Subreddit t6_ Award Therefore, a comment with a

-.
-That’s why our query parameter object above prefixes thelink
+link_idpredicate value oft3_7ub10ccorresponds to a submission/post with the id7ub10c.
+That’s why our query parameter object above prefixes thelinkvalue witht3_.

 Creating the Comment Component